handsontable/handsontable/docs/next/guides/building-and-testing/plugins.md

       this.enablePlugin();
     }

-    // Because sometimes the only action you need is to update only one option. if (this.configuration !== null && msg && this.configuration.msg !== msg) {
+    // If you need to update just a single option. if (this.configuration !== null && msg && this.configuration.msg !== msg) {
       this.configuration.msg = msg;
     }